kristerw/kristerw.github.io/_posts/2022-10-20-gcc-python-plugin.md

 [^project]: The plan was only to implement a few instructions, only handle 32-bit integers, etc. But the primitive tool found a GCC bug, so it seemed like it could actually be useful if some more functionality was added.

-[^controlflow]: Control flow is discussed in part three of this blog series.
+[^controlflow]: Control flow is discussed in part four of this blog series.

 [^example]: Adapted from a [`gcc-python-plugin`](https://github.com/davidmalcolm/gcc-python-plugin)  example pass.